zentralopensource/zentral/docs/apps/mdm.md

 * Sign in to the [Apple Push Certificate Portal](https://identity.apple.com).
 * Upload the `push_certificate_signed_csr.b64` signed certificate request file.
 * Download the generated APNs certificate.
-* Return to the Zentral *MDM > Overview > Push certificates* section.
+* Return to the Zentral *MDM > Overview > Push certificates > Zentral Cloud* certificate detail page.
-* Upload the generated APNs certificate to your MDM push certificate configuration.
+* Upload the generated APNs certificate.

 This configuration is now ready for Zentral MDM push capabilities.
-To renew an existing push certificate, repeat the steps to download the signed CSR file.
+To renew an existing push certificate, repeat those steps.

+**IMPORTANT** do not let the push/APNS certificates expire!
+Remember to renew them ahead of their expiry!

+To be able to keep sending notifications to enrolled devices, it is important to renew the existing certificates, and not generate new ones (it is important that the *topic* of a push certificate stays the same).
+In the [Apple Push Certificate Portal](https://identity.apple.com), look for the existing certificate and click on the `Renew` button, and not on the `Create a Certificate` button.

 ### MDM vendor certificate (Developer Enterprise Account required)
 To generate your own MDM vendor certificate, run the following command to setup a working directory with a vendor certificate request: